carolynvs/nutritionix/README.md

 # Nutritionix Client Library for .NET
 ===========

-This is a client library for the [Nutritionix](http://www.nutritionix.com/) API.
+This is a .NET client for the [Nutritionix](http://www.nutritionix.com/) API.
 It is also available as a NuGet package.

 [Nutritionix NuGet Package](https://nuget.org/packages/Nutritionix)
 [Nutritionix.Sample NuGet Package](https://nuget.org/packages/Nutritionix.Sample)